Academic job market in Ethiopia

 Academic job market in Ethiopia is under development in every higher education institution.
 The government of Ethiopia is improving the quality of employment for university graduate students to achieve favorable market system and reduce poverty.
 This, however, obstructed by shortage of skilled manpower as higher education institutions produce graduate students every year.

 According to the World Bank, the government had invested 42% of total education budget on employing mechanism over the last two decades.
 Nonetheless, unemployment rate is increasing: from 2.6% in 2014 to 6.61% in 2018.
-Preventions of proliferating unemployment rate includes creating various workshops and events, by organizing networking workshops that contacts students with perspective employees, providing curriculum vitae writing and skilled training for unemployed and public works.
+Preventions of proliferating unemployment rate includes creating various workshops and events, by organizing networking workshops that contacts students with prospective employees, providing curriculum vitae writing and skilled training for unemployed and public works.